Cycle rickshaw

-As opposed to rickshaws pulled by a person on foot, cycle rickshaws are human-powered by pedaling.
-Another type of rickshaw is the auto rickshaw.
+While the rickshaw is pulled by a person on foot, the cycle rickshaw is human-powered by pedaling.
+By contrast, the auto rickshaw is motorized.

 Overview

-The first cycle rickshaws were built in the 1880s, and they were first used widely in 1929 in Singapore.
-Six years later they outnumbered pulled rickshaws.
-By 1950 cycle rickshaws were found in every south and east Asian country.
-By the late 1980s there were an estimated 4 million cycle rickshaws in the world.
+The first cycle rickshaws were built in the 1880s and were first used widely in 1929 in Singapore.
+Six years later, they outnumbered pulled rickshaws there.
+By 1950, cycle rickshaws were found in every south and east Asian country.
+By the late 1980s, there were an estimated 4 million cycle rickshaws worldwide.

 The vehicle is generally pedal-driven by a driver, though some are equipped with an electric motor to assist the driver.

 The vehicle is usually a tricycle, though some quadracycle models exist, and some bicycles with trailers are configured as cycle rickshaws.
 Some cycle rickshaws have gas or electric motors.

 Passenger configuration

 The configuration of driver and passenger seats varies.
 Generally the driver sits in front of the passengers to pedal the rickshaw.
 There are some designs, though, where the cyclist driver sits behind the passengers.
-In many Asian countries, like Bangladesh, India and China, the passenger seat is located behind the driver, while in Indonesia, Malaysia, Cambodia and Vietnam the driver sits behind the passenger seat.
+In many Asian countries, like Bangladesh, India, and China, the passenger seat is located behind the driver, while in Indonesia, Malaysia, Cambodia, and Vietnam the cyclist driver sits behind the passenger.
 In the Philippines, the passenger seats are usually located beside the driver in a side car.
-Similarly, in the trishaw in Singapore and the sai kaa in Burma the passengers sit alongside the driver.
+Similar to this, passengers sit alongside the driver in both trishaw, in Singapore, and the sai kaa, in Burma.